Language Reference

 Table 2: dynasm-rs label types

-Locallabel:>label or <label
+Localstaticlabel:>label or <label

-Extern-extern expr
+Externextern-extern expr

-Local labels
+§Local labels

 On first sight, local label definitions are similar to how labels are normally used in static assemblers.
 The trick with local labels is however in how they can be referenced.
 Local labels referenced with the >label syntax will be resolved to the first definition of this label after this piece of code, while local labels referenced with the <label will be resolved to the last definition of this label before the reference site.
 Any valid Rust identifier can be used as a local label name, and local labels can be defined multiple times.

-Global labels
+§Global labels

-Dynamic labels
+§Dynamic labels

-Dynamic labels are similar to global labels in that they can be defined only once, but instead of a name, they are identified by an expression.
+Dynamic labels are similar to global labels in that they can be defined only once (per-assembler), but instead of a name, they are identified by an expression.
 New dynamic labels can be created at runtime by the assembler.
 This expression is evaluated at the point where the label is defined or referenced, and the labels will be resolved at only at commit time.

-Extern labels
+§Extern labels

 Extern labels allow emitted machine code to directly reference fixed addresses as branch targets.
 This is only supported on architectures featuring absolute branch targets, like x86.